Gavlooth/Clojure-ex-machina/README.md

-# analytics
+# Clojure-ex-machina

 An early attempt of data exploration in clojure.
-This repository is ment to evolve in a proof of concept of how data exploitation can be done using clojure. and clojurescript Clojure.
+This repository is meant to evolve in a proof of concept of how data exploration can be done with clojure. and clojurescript.
-For now only plots the distribution of NAs as well as the Correlation between variables of the cervical canser risk classification data-set from kaggle
+For now, only plots the distribution of NAs and the Correlation (Matrix) between variables for the cervical canser risk classification data-set from kaggle

-The followint tools where used:
+The following tools where used:
 ### Clojure:
-* Mastodon c kixi.stats for the data exploration
+* Mastodon c's kixi.stats for data exploration
 * Clojure.spec for data validation/coercion
 * clojure.data for csv manipulation
 * kamel-case-kebab for proper csv variable name handling
 * Apache commons StringUtils for efficient string manipulation

 ### ClojureScript:
-* Dommy.js for dom element manipulation
+* Plumatic/Dommy for dom element manipulation
 * Plotly.js For visualization of the data
 ## Installation

-Download and install leiningen then clonre this repository
+Download and install leiningen then clone this repository
 ## Usage

-Run lein cljsbuild to build the clojurescript files Start a repl with lein repl run (start-server) to start a jetty server on localhost:12345 optionaly run (fg/start-figwheel!) to start the figwheel file server and edit clojurescript realtime
+1. From the root of the cloned project run lein cljsbuild to build the clojurescript files
+2. Start a repl with lein repl
+3. Run (start-server) to start a jetty server on localhost:12345
+4. optionaly run (fg/start-figwheel!) to start the figwheel file server and compile clojurescript realtime

 <!-- FIXME: explanation -->